Skip to main content

 1. Access the document properties section

-2. Find your custom data fields
+2. Add your custom data fields

 Setting Custom Data Values